Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me. (Matthew 5:11)

 3) Respond differently: The Holy Spirit can show you how to love when you are hated, reveal joy instead of misery, peace to calm your troubled heart, patience when things are overwhelming, kindness to disperse anger, goodness when you feel bad, faithfulness to remain true, gentleness to soothe your soul, and self-control when maturity is necessary.

 4) Express yourself in a safe environment: Connect with a trusted friend, spouse, or counselor to talk about what has happened to you.
 Find someone who will listen to you, pray for you, and offer their guidance as you need it.
-Follow-up with this person afterwards, so that they know how your are doing.
+Follow-up with this person afterward, so that they know how you are doing.

 I pray for those who have been mistreated.
 You know how they feel, and what they have been through.
 Help them to process their thoughts, seek you directly, and to follow your direction.
 No weapon formed against them will prosper, and you will cause everything to work together for their good and for your glory.